fearlessfrog/AtcLogWatcher/readme.md

 └──────────────────┘                └──────────────────────┘
 ```

+## FAQ

+Q - What is this for?

+A - The original need is that [Beyond ATC](https://www.beyondatc.net/) (BATC) doesn't show an in-sim toolbar making it hard to use in VR.
+[Pilot2ATC](https://pilot2atc.com/) had a 'conversation log' that could be used to get around this, so it's sort of the same idea.
+It shows the ATC conversation in native MSFS UI, so you can see it in VR.

+Q - So this is a hack?

+A - Yes, very much so.
+The [most voted feature](https://beyondatc.nolt.io/12) to be added to the early access version of BATC is the in-game toolbar.
+So not only is this a hack, but it's *temporary* until that comes along.
+This is not endorsed, approved, acknowledged by Beyond ATC's Skirmish Mode Games in any way.
+BATC will probably change their log files over time and this might break.
+A log file is not a publicly supported interface.
+If this breaks and it is still useful then I might fix it up, or just check out if you can do so yourself in the supplied filters.txt.

+Q - Should I use this?

+A - Probably not.
+Here's other ways to do this:

+a.
+Check out VSR for VATSIM that now includes an early BATC message log support.
+VSR is great if you want to use VATSIM and BATC, or want to eventually do that.
+It combines the two, useful when real life controllers aren't around.
+Check it out here - [VSR for VATSIM](https://vsr.readthedocs.io/en/latest/).
+The latest and greatest releases will be available at the Discord here - https://discord.com/invite/MJ6fBfYfNR and if you ping @fearlessfrog on that then you stand a 50/50 chance of a reply.
+Not terrible odds.

+b.
+Show the BATC window in VR.
+A free way to do this is [OpenKneeboard](https://openkneeboard.com/).
+This relays the 2D window into a VR tablet view.
+There is no input, and positioning it can be tricky but it works well.
+There are other paid apps like [FSDesktop](https://fsdesktop.com/) etc that offer similar things.
+Plus of course your native VR ability to view desktops/windows in VR.

+Q - So I shouldn't use this, huh?

+A - It's super simple and if you don't want to use the above then you're welcome to this.
+It was the fruits of about 4 hours effort on a Sunday morning when because it was raining I convinced myself that I shouldn't go for a run.

+Q - I have a support issue!

+A - Don't we all.

 ## Usage

 See `filter.txt` for filtered out entries or just use the Clear button in the toolbar.
 Update filters as needed over time.